ethus3h/personal/work/Fall 2018/NMD498/Assignment 5/2018m09d27-Assignment 5: Text-Based Proposal.md

 How will you inject your meme?

+These options, particularly those that seem non-obvious in their implementation, deserve further research and consideration.

 ### Clothing

 This would be possible, pretty much being a walking poster.
 It probably would cost a large amount of money to get a professional looking customized shirt, though, and a hand-made one would not necessarily be very convincing.